patrickgods1/SFCrimeDataPipeline/README.md

 # SFCrimeDataPipeline
 The City of San Francisco provides a daily updated report with incidents filed with SFPD's reporting system.
-This data pipeline automates the ELT process into a final database table ready for data analysis querying.
+This data pipeline automates the ELT process into a dimensional model ready for data analysis querying.

 ## Table of Contents
   * [Extract Load Tansform](#extract-load-transform)